C/C++

 return 0;

-Best Practices and Tips for Templates in C++ for Beiginners
+Best Practices for C++ Templates

 Conclusion